 At the end of the day, this one all comes back down to solving the problems your blog readers have.
 If you need some added incentive, consider that 75% of online shoppers say they use social media as a part of their buying process.

-What once used to be a much more labor intensive business, eCommerce has become a great way to monetize an audience of readers on your blog—especially with the proliferation of drop shipping and order fulfillment services.
+On the physical product front, it once used to be a much more labor intensive business to open an online store and get into eCommerce.
+However, it’s become increasingly easy with platforms like Shopify and can be a great way to monetize an audience of readers on your blog—especially with the proliferation of drop shipping and order fulfillment services.

 On top of just selling to your own audience, you can leverage loyalty programs that incentivize customers to invite friends to purchase with offers like first-time customer discounts, free one-month trials, gifting programs and more.
 These channels create opportunities for amplifying your message and spreading your products through word-of-mouth marketing efforts that won’t cost you anywhere near that of similar advertising fees.

-How to (simply) launch a product to your blog audience
+How to launch a product to your blog audience (quick tips)

 If you can create a blog and quickly build a relationship with just 10 early readers, then work with them to pinpoint a challenge you’re interested in building a physical or digital product for.
 Focus next on repeatedly solving that problem yourself, then develop a plan of action for how you can personally help those 10 people solve that problem in their own unique situations as well.